wwwzrb/LigBee-Review/README.md

 ## LigBee-COTS

 ### Introduction
 We implement the LigBee module at `online-lib`.

 Since COTS implementation is device specific, we present LigBee as the simplest lib here.

-We also provide `offline-demo` to show how to incorporate LigBee module using offline Trace.
+We also provide `offline-demo` to present how to incorporate LigBee module using offline Trace.

 ### Layout
 ```